-- 1. You can run an estimate through MyLAFPP at www.lafpp.com. - 2.
+- 1. You may run an estimate through MyLAFPP at www.lafpp.com. - 2.
 If service with a public employer is being purchased, an "Application to Purchase Public Service" is required.
-If military time is being purchased, an "Application to Purchase Military Service" must be submitted along with a "Form DD-214, Report of Separation". - LAFPP staff will verify the service and calculate the cost of the certified time based on information you provide, such as expected retirement date, number of survivors, etc. You select the method of payment and process the purchase accordingly. - 4.
+If military time is being purchased, an "Application to Purchase Military Service" must be submitted along with a "Form DD-214, Report of Separation". - LAFPP staff will verify the service and calculate the cost of the certified time based on information you provide, such as your expected retirement date, number of survivors, etc. You select the method of payment and process the purchase accordingly. - 4.
 A "true-up" or recalculation of the cost for purchased service will be made prior to the date of your retirement on a service pension or the date you enter DROP. - 5.
 Service time will be added to your record.

-Methods of Purchasing Service:
+Methods of Purchasing Service, subject to applicable IRS provisions:

 - Lump sum

 - Contract for payroll deductions

-- Transfer from the City of Los Angeles Deferred Compensation Plan
+- Transfer from the City of Los Angeles Deferred Compensation Plan or another eligible retirement plan within the state of California

 - Any combination of the above methods